lamdaV/react-bootstrap-demo/README.md

-# react-skeleton
+# react-bootstrap-demo
-ReactJS repository used to learn ReactJS.
+A ReactJS bootstrap demo I made to learn how to effectively use ReactJS, bootstrap, and javascript together.